My favourite thing about airports is that they exist outside of time as we know it.

 My journal entries are the most deep-reaching and profound.
 The stories written from my perch at an airport bar, sandwiched between strangers with my ritualistic pint within reach are some of my best works.
 The tales I observe and absorb from the people around me in those moments are amongst the best in my collection.

 It’s in this curious fringe world that I often feel the most at home.
-Free to laugh aloud, cry with quiet abandon, and explore these intense feelings without shame or fear of
+Free to laugh aloud, cry with quiet abandon, and explore these intense feelings without shame or fear of judgement.

 In the years since we first met, Charles de Gaulle has held me particularly tight while I cry pools of crocodile tears into my notebooks.